Meshhugahh/final_weather/README.md

 - local temperature placed next to the city marker
 - city air humidity reflected by marker size/color
 - continues data - program refreshes itself after some period of time

+Created with Jupyter Notebook IDE.

+Code in file: